 Peter Yeoman has worked as an archaeologist throughout the UK for more than 40 years, directing and publishing major excavations, while also writing a number of books.
 He studied Archaeology and History of Art at the University of Leicester.

 Day 1 - Kirkwall

-We meet at our hotel in Kirkwall for an introductory lecture and dinner taken together as a group.
+Meet at our hotel in Kirkwall for an introductory lecture and group dinner.